What is a Stye (a.k.a. Sty or Hordeolum)?

 What is the Treatment for Styes and Chalazia?

-- Prescription antibiotics in the form of eye drops, ointment and/or tablets by mouth (depending upon the extent of your infection).
+Prescription medications: Dr. Muller may prescribe antibiotics in the form of eye drops, ointment and/or tablets by mouth depending upon the extent of your infection.

-- If your stye or chalazion does not resolve using warmth and antibiotics, Dr. Muller may recommend drainage.
-This is easily performed in the office; it is not painful after Dr. Muller anesthetizes the area using local anesthetics.
+In Office Procedure/Drainage: If your stye or chalazion does not resolve using warmth and antibiotics, Dr. Muller may recommend drainage.
+This is easily performed in the office; it is not painful as Dr. Muller anesthetizes the area using local anesthetics.

 Note: Please do not try to pop or squeeze a stye or chalazion yourself as this can cause the infection to spread throughout your eyelid.